normai/normai/README.md

 ### &nbsp; [contao-speisekarte](https://github.com/normai/contao-speisekarte)

-A a Contao extension to put a Speisekarte on the site (Contao is a PHP content management system).
+A Contao extension to put a Speisekarte on the site (Contao is a PHP content management system).
  Status&nbsp;: It works.
  Note&nbsp;: Forked from [LinkingYou/contao-speisekarte](https://github.com/LinkingYou/contao-speisekarte)